 Learning outcomes

 Mastery of complex numbers and functions of complex variables.
+Study of the convergences of series with complex terms and functions of complex variables.
 Study of Fourier, Taylor and Laurent series.
-Application to the calcolus of integrals.
+Application to the calculation of integrals via the residue theorem.

 Goals

-Like the course of the 1st year of the bachelor's degree, this course aims to teach the theoretical and practical bases of Analysis that a future physicist or a future mathematician must possess.
-Its purpose is to study questions more specifically dealt with in complex variables, including the theory of Fourier series.
-This course is a logical extension of the Analysis course given in the first bachelor's degree and it pursues the same objectives as the latter.
+The aim of this course is to teach the theoretical and practical bases of complex analysis that a future physicist or mathematician must have.
+Its purpose is to study functions of complex variables and in particular series of functions (Taylor, Laurent and Fourier).
+This course is a logical extension of the Analysis course given in the first bachelor's degree and it pursues the same objectives as it.

 Content